ertis-research/grafana-panel-what-if/README.md

 The currently available variables that can be included in the formulas are as follows:

 - **$out**: Numeric.
-It may contain decimals, using a dot as the decimal separator.
+It may contain decimals, using a period as the decimal separator.
 During calculation, it represents the output of the ML model for each iteration.
 Once completed, it corresponds to the last valid model output before the stopping condition is met.
 In both cases, the model’s output is used as-is, without rounding.
 - **$[X]**: Numeric.
-It may contain decimals, using a dot as the decimal separator.
+It may contain decimals, using a period as the decimal separator.
 In this case, **_X_ should be replaced by a model tag**.
 The existence of the tag in the model is not checked, so if it does not exist, it will be undefined.
 During calculation, this variable will be replaced by the tag value used in the model's input data for each iteration.
 Once completed, the value will correspond to the tag value for the input data of the last iteration before the stopping condition is met.
 In both cases, the value will correspond to either the preprocessed or unprocessed data, depending on the setting of the _When to apply_ field configured earlier.
 - **$iter**: Numeric.
 It is an integer.
 During calculation, it corresponds to the index of each iteration.
 Once completed, it represents the number of iterations performed before meeting the stopping condition (excluding the iteration that meets it).
 In both cases, it starts at 0.
 - **$date**: String in single quotes indicating a date in the format YYYY-MM-DD.
 This represents the date selected by the user to import data into the collection.
 If a time range was used, the stop date of that range will be considered.
 Time is disregarded, so no timezone is applied, and the date is used exactly as it appears in the user's local timezone.
 - **$dynX**: This corresponds to the value of dynamic field X (where X is a number) configured in the previous section.
 If a dynamic field that does not exist is specified, it will be replaced with _undefined_.
 Its representation will depend on the type selected for the field:
   - **Number**: Numeric.
-It may contain decimals, using a dot as the decimal separator.
+It may contain decimals, using a period as the decimal separator.
 No quotes.
   - **Text**: String in single quotes.
   - **Date**: String in single quotes indicating a date in the format YYYY-MM-DD.
 The time is not specified.